Why You Need a Gwinnett County DUI Lawyer on Your Side

 A Gwinnett County DUI prosecutor will not tell defendants which options would be best for their DUI cases, so having skilled Gwinnett County DUI attorneys in their corner is crucial.

 DUI defense attorneys at Philip Kim Law know the players and the processes at the Gwinnett County Courts in Georgia, so you won’t go through your legal fight and defense alone.

 A legal benefit of DUI school is that it can help you regain full driving privileges.
 Under Georgia Law, drivers charged with DUI must attend a Risk Reduction Program to be eligible for driver’s license reinstatement.

 The DUI, Alcohol, or Drug Use Risk Reduction program consists of two components: an intervention component and an assessment component, both of which must be completed successfully for the offender to obtain a certificate of completion.
 The total cost of the course is set by law at $355.

 The type of course you attend may vary based on the number of DUI offenses.
 Most first-time offenders in Georgia must take a standard 20-hour DUI education class.
 In contrast, most second-time offenders, in addition to first-time offenders with aggravating circumstances, may need to complete a level 2 DUI education class.
 Those classified as habitual offenders may need to complete a level 3 DUI education class.

 DUI Schools in Lawrenceville GA

-If you are looking for a DUI school in Lawrenceville or elsewhere in Gwinnett County, you can view a list of certified DUI schools here and sort by city or county.
+If you are looking for a DUI school in Lawrenceville or elsewhere in Gwinnett County, Gwinnett DUI attorney at Philip Kim Law suggests contacting one of the certified DUI schools listed here.